-The keyed state managed by Flink is a sort of shared, key/value store, and the working copy of each item of keyed state is kept somewhere local to the taskmanager responsible for that key the operator using that piece of state.
+The keyed state managed by Flink is a sort of shared, key/value store, and the working copy of each item of keyed state is kept somewhere local to the taskmanager responsible for that key.
 Operator state is also local to the machine(s) that need(s) it.
 Flink periodically takes persistent snapshots of all the state and copies these snapshots somewhere more durable, such as a distributed file system.

 In the event of the failure, Flink can restore the complete state of your application and resume processing as though nothing had gone wrong.